Overview

 project configuration and scaffolding

-The init command enables several workflows, among which:
+The init command enables several workflows, such as:

 - scaffold the Cloud Functions directory